 Policies for a low carbon future present rural communities with unique challenges and opportunities, in particular in terms of transport, work and the way that land is used.

-We wanted to understand how to engage with UK rural citizens in ways that are meaningful and relevant to them, so we dived into our Britain Talks Climate research to draw out relevant insights and recommendations for this group.
+We wanted to understand how to engage with UK rural citizens in ways that are meaningful and relevant to them, so we dived into our Britain Talks Climate research, grounded in More in Common’s Core Beliefs model, to draw out relevant insights and recommendations for this group.

 Our findings dispel the notion that climate change is largely the concern of a metropolitan elite.
 In fact, rural dwellers in the UK were more likely than their urban counterparts to engage in personal actions to reduce their footprint such as buying local food and switching to renewable energy.
 However, 45% were worried about not being able to drive their petrol or diesel car.